mi2-warsaw/dbexplorer/README.md

 * data stats (top values, mean, quartiles etc.)
 * types of data and number of rows

+Generated report has a searching feature which allows to find tables or columns by names and exact values.

 #### Further information

-Full specification and more detailed description of summarization features can be found in `docs/Specyfikacja wymagań.pdf`.
+Full specification and more detailed description of summarization features (in Polish) can be found in [this file](https://github.com/ppollakr/dbexplorer/blob/master/docs/Specyfikacja%20wymaga%C5%84.pdf).

 ## Installation